- Survey name: Annual Purchases Survey

 Accessibility and clarity

-Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CVS, XML and Excel.
-The ONS website also offers users the option to download the narrative in PDF format.
+Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel file types.
+We also offer users the option to download the narrative in PDF format.
 In some instances, other software may be used or may be available on request.
-Available formats for content published on our website, but not produced by us or referenced on our website but stored elsewhere, may vary.

 Timeliness and punctuality